subhaze/SublimeJump/README.md

 AceJump
 =======

-Plugin for Sublime Text 2
+Plugin for Sublime Text 2 and Sublime Text 3

 It's inspired by AceJump for JetBrains WebStorm (inspired by emacs AceJump, which is inspired by EasyMotion for Vim)